moesabi/myrepo_comp383/README.md

 # Preprocess the Data

 The next step is to preprocess the data using fastq-dump to convert the SRA files to FASTQ format.
+The neccesary tools to run this are, Python and SRA Toolkit.

 ```python